-EDWARD FARRAUTO Principal Occ cupation During Past 5 Years and Biographical Information British Columbia, Canada of experience as a senior financial officer with ence encompasses financial and regulatory Director Since: December 2003 to March compliance and public company management.
-Mr. Farrauto is currently the CEO 2005; May 2005 to Present ation Ltd. Over the course of his career, Mr. • sponsible for overseeing private placement INDEPENDENT financings, prospectus filings, reverse takeovers, and merger and acquisition transactions.
-Mr. Farrauto has been involved in over \$685 million in equity and debt financings.
-Merger and acquisitions include Terrane Metals (acquired by , valued at \$700 million) and with Newmarket Gold, which was acquired by Kirkland Lake Gold in 2016 for \$1.0 billion.
-Mr. Farrauto was a Chartered Professional Accountant from 1991 to 2018.
-Current Board/Committee Membership endance Other Public Directorships Board 6 of 6 100% Newcore Gold Ltd. (TSXV) Audit 4 of 4 100% Edgewater Exploration Ltd. (TSXV) Compensation 4 of 4 100% Interfield Solutions Ltd. (NEO) Number of Common Shares Beneficially Owned, Controlled or Dire 1,093,606
+EDWARD FARRAUTO Principal Occ cupation During Past 5 Years and Biographical Information British Columbia, Canada Mr. Farrauto has over 30 years of experience as a senior financial officer w ence encompasses financial and regulatory Director Since: December 2003 to March management.
+Mr. Farrauto is currently the CEO 2005; May 2005 to Present ation Ltd. Over the course of his career, Mr. INDEDENDENCE • sponsible for overseeing private placement INDEPENDENT everse takeovers, and merger and acquisition en involved in over \$685 million in equity and quisitions include Terrane Metals (acquired by , valued at \$700 million) and with Newmarket Gold, which was acquired by Kirkland Lake Gold in 2016 for \$1.0 billion.
+Mr. ional Accountant from 1991 to 2018.
+Current Board/Committee Membership 2023 Att tendance Other Public Directorships Board 12 of 12 100% Edgewater Exploration Ltd. (TSXV) Audit 4 of 4 100% Compensation 2 of 2 100% 1.000 505 Number of Common Shares Beneficially Owned, Controlled or Directed 1,280,606

-AUDRA WALSH Principal Occupation During Past 5 Years and Biographical Information New York, USA Ms. Walsh is a Professional Engineer with over 25 years of technical, operating, • e in the mining industry.
+AUDRA WALSH Principal Occupation During Past 5 Years and Biographical Information New York, USA Ms. Walsh is a Professional Engineer with over 25 years of technical, operati D: ce in the mining industry.
 Ms. Walsh previously Director Since: October 2019 Aguas Tenidas S.A.U.
-(MATSA), prior to the INDEDENDENT s in 2022.
-She formerly served as a member of INDEPENDENT ana Minerals Corp., and was Chair of their Technical, Safet y, Health, Enviro onment and Sustainability Committee.
-She also formerly held th ne position of Pre esident and CEO of Sierra Metals Inc., Minera S.A. and A2Z Mining Inc. She has held senior positions with Barrick Gold Corporation and Newmont Mining Corporation.
-Ms. Walsh is a graduate with a Bachelor of Scie ence (Mine Engin eering) from the South Dakota School of Mines and Technology in Rapid City, So outh Dakota, United States of America.
-She is a registered memb er of the Society of Mining, Metallurgy and Exploration.
-Current Board/Committee Membership 2022 Att tendance Other Public Directorships Board 6 of 6 100% Argonaut Gold Inc. (TSX) CGN 3 of 3 100% Faraday Copper Corp.
-(CSE) SHEST 5 of 5 100% Number of Common Shares Beneficially Owned, Controll ed or Directed 495,658
+(MATSA), prior to the INDEPENDENT es in 2022.
+She formerly served as a member of INDEFENDENT ana Minerals Corp., and was Chair of their / 3 / comment and Sustainability Committee.
+She also esident and CEO of Sierra Metals Inc., Minera - has held senior positions with Barrick Gold ng Corporation.
+Ms. Walsh is a graduate with a ' eering) from the South Dakota School of Mines 23 1 2 outh Dakota, United States of America.
+She is a registered memb per of the Society of Mining, Metallurgy and Exploration.
+Current Board/Committee Membership 2023 Att endance Other Public Directorships Board 12 of 12 100% Argonaut Gold Inc. (TSX) CGN 3 of 3 100% Faraday Copper Corp.
+(CSE) SHEST 4 of 4 100% IAMGOLD Corporation (TSX, NYSE) Number of Common Shares Beneficially Owned, Controll ed or Directed 495,658

 RANDALL CHATWIN Principal Occ cupation During Past 5 Years and Biographical Information British Columbia, Canada Mr. Chatwin is director nominee and Senior Vice President, Legal and Corporate Director Since: January 2020 INDEPENDENT Communications of B2Gold Corp.
 Mr. Chatwin has more than 15 years' experience in the mining industry and joined B2Gold in 2019 from Goldcorp Inc. where he most recently served as Vice President, Assistant General Counsel from May 2015 to May 2019.
-Mr. Chatwin was instrumental in the execution of Goldcorp's US\$12.5 billion merger with Newmont Mining Corporation in April 2019.
-Prior to joining Goldcorp, Mr. Chatwin was a partner at the law firm of Lawson Lundell LLP, where he spent 11 years practicing corporate commercial and corporate finance law, with a specific focus on the mining industry.
-Mr. Chatwin holds a Bachelor of Arts degree from the University of Victoria, British Columbia, and Juris Doctor (law) degree from the University of Saskatchewan.
-Mr. Chatwin is an active member of the Canadian Corporate Counsel Association (CCCA) and has obtained his Certified In-House Counsel (CIC.H) designation from the CCCA.
-In addition, he is a member of the Canadian Bar Association and Law Society of British Columbia.
-Current Board/Committee Membership 2022 Attendance Other Public Directorships Board 6 of 6 100% Fremont Gold Ltd. (TSXV) Number of Common Shares Beneficially ( ed or Directed -
+Mr. Chatwin was instrumental in the execution of ger with Newmont Mining Corporation in April Mr. Chatwin was a partner at the law firm of spent 11 years practicing corporate commercial specific focus on the mining industry.
+N. 61 f Arts degree from the University of Victoria, loctor (law) degree from the University of an active member of the Canadian Corporate . , d has obtained his Certified In-House Counsel CA. In addition, he is a member of the Canadian of British Columbia.
+Dai Association and Law Society of British Columbia.
+Current Board/Committee Membership 2023 Att endance Other Public Directorships Board 11 of 12 100% Fremont Gold Ltd. (TSXV) N I CC CI D C' II A Number of Common Shares Beneficially Owned, Controlled or Directed -